pymc-labs/CausalPy/docs/source/design_notation.md

 |----|--|---|----|
 $O_1$ | $O_2$ | X | $O_3$ |

 This would allow us to estimate how the group was changing over time before the treatment was introduced.
 This could be used to make a stronger causal claim about the impact of the treatment.
+We could use {term}`interrupted time series<ITS>` analysis to help here.

 ## Nonequivalent group designs